Ghostlun/Swfit_ReusableComponents_UseCase_Keyword_Explanation/README.md

 use case: <T: String>

 ### What is ARC?
 It is automatic reference counting to track and mange your app’s memory usage.
-To manage ARC, we need to use keyword weak var
+To prevent memrmoy leak, we need to make object be deallocated automactilly To manage ARC, we need to use keywords for weak and unwond, weak works for optional type, unwoned uses for nonoptional

 ### What is protocol?
 It is blue prints of methods, property, and init.
 It will create rule into specific types.